The Encyclopedia of American Songs and Musicals

-This is due to a feisty temperament that his grandmother nicknamed him so.
+This is due to a feisty character that his grandmother nicknamed him so.
 His family left North Carolina to Indianapolis where clearly gifted for music, the little Francis Hillman Blackwell teaches himself to play the guitar and the piano.
 Occasional musician, he earns mainly his living by making bootlegging, a risky but very common job during the

 He attends some time the musical community of Chicago but it is his

-its career.
+his career.
 He records with him his first song, long How Long, how Long

 Blues for Vocalion in 1928.
 Thanks to the obtained success, both musicians